 Cardiac catheterization is often done when surgery is planned to repair or replace a mitral valve so that doctors can identify coronary artery disease that could also be treated during the heart surgery.

-If regurgitation is mild, no specific treatment may be required.
+If mitral regurgitation is mild, no specific treatment may be required.
 However, the regurgitation may gradually worsen, so echocardiography is done periodically to help determine whether surgery becomes necessary.
 Surgery must be done before the heart muscle becomes permanently weakened.

-Prosthetic heart valves are susceptible to serious infection by bacteria (infective endocarditis).
-People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the risk of an infection on a valve, even though this risk is small.
-Atrial fibrillation, if present, may require treatment (see page Atrial Fibrillation and Atrial Flutter), including use of anticoagulants to prevent clots.
+Prosthetic heart valves are susceptible to serious infection (infective endocarditis).
+People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Table: Examples of Procedures That Require Preventive Antibiotics in the United States*) to reduce the risk of an infection on a valve, even though this risk is small.
+Atrial fibrillation, if present, may require treatment, including use of anticoagulants to prevent clots.